 See the SAS website for information on SAS.

 A trial copy of Stata is available for use in all courses.
 It does standard statistics, resampling, time series, regression, logistic regression, GLM and GEE.
 To request the trial copy, email firstname.lastname@example.org and inform them that you are taking a course with Statistics.com and tell them which of our courses you are taking.
 Stata licenses are no longer platform specific and will run on all supported platforms of Stata, including Windows, Mac, and Unix varieties.
 Stata is available as a download, so participants can choose electronic delivery (for no charge) or pay only a shipping charge to receive an installation DVD.
 For more information about Stata, visit the Stata Corp website: www.stata.com

 Statistical process control, quality control, design of experiment, simulation, statistics, graphics and data management functionality are available in a free 30-day trial of STATISTICA.
 This software trial is only for installation on a personal computer.
 Download the trial:

 StatCrunch is an online statistical software that allows users to perform complex analyses, share data sets, and generate compelling reports of their data.
 Interactive graphics help users understand statistical concepts and are available for export to enrich reports with visual representations of data.

-There is a nominal fee for students: $12.00 for 6 months or $22.50 for 12 months.
+There is a nominal fee for students.
 Because it is web-based, the software can be accessed anywhere.